-One and a half hours from Lisbon and two hours from Porto, you will find Tomar right in the centre of Portugal.
-Because of its location, this city is perfect for a weekend getaway or a stop between trips from north to south of the country.
-It was on one of these trips from the Algarve to the north that we stopped and explored the city.
-In this post, we’ll let you know the places you can visit in the city, as well as in its surroundings.
+One hour and a half away from Lisbon and two hours from Porto, you will find the city of Tomar.
+Located in the centre of Portugal, this city is perfect for a weekend getaway or for a stop between trips from north to south of the country.
+It was on one of these trips, from the Algarve to the north, that we made a stop to explore the city.
+In this post, we give you a taste of the places to visit in and around Tomar.

-The city of the Templars is not very big and you can visit it on foot.
-Park the car near the entrance of the “Mata dos Sete Montes” National Woodland and start the adventure, climbing up to the Convent of Christ.
-You can visit the city following the order of the places below.
+The city of the Templars is not big and you can visit it on foot.
+Park the car near the entrance of the National Forest of Sete Montes and start the adventure, climbing up to the Convent of Christ.
+You can easily visit the city by following the order of the places below.

 Convent of Christ

-Convent of Christ is Tomar’s landmark and a must-see in the list of places to visit in the city.
-A UNESCO World Heritage Site since 1983, it brings together elements of various architectural styles, Romanesque, Gothic, Manueline, Renaissance, Mannerist and Baroque.
+The Convent of Christ (Convento de Cristo) is Tomar’s landmark and, of course, a must-visit in the city.
+UNESCO World Heritage Site since 1983, its architecture incorporates elements of various architectural styles: Romanesque, Gothic, Manueline, Renaissance, Mannerist and Baroque.
 The ex-libris of the convent is the Chapter House Window, one of the main works of the Manueline style.

-We left the visit to the convent for the end of the day, when we entered it was still some time before closing and we were still within admissions hours.
+We left the visit to the convent for later in the day and when we entered, it was still some time before closing and was within admission hours.
 However, a few minutes later and several minutes before closing time, the staff started closing the doors and informing us that they were closing.
-We didn’t manage to enjoy the visit as we were rushing around and ended up not visiting all the areas.
-So, do not leave the visit for the end of the day.
-Please note that the closing time applies to both the access to the inside of the building and to the gardens.
+We were not able to enjoy the visit, as we rushed around and ended up not visiting all the areas (please note that opening hours apply to both the access to the inside of the building and to the gardens).
+So, you already know, to fully enjoy this experience, don’t leave it for the end of the day.

-Another negative aspect is the fact that there is no free parking on site, nor any indication of the average time of the visit.
-If you choose not to park in the city and choose the convent’s car parks, we suggest you pay for parking for an hour and a half/two hours.
+Another negative aspect is the lack of free parking on site and no indication of the average visiting time.
+If you choose not to park in town and choose the convent’s car parks, we suggest you pay for parking for an hour and a half/two hours.

 Tomar Castle

 Integrated in the Convent of Christ, you will find Tomar Castle.
-At the main entrance of the convent, you can see the castle walls.
-Located high above the city, you have a privileged view over it.
+At the main entrance of the convent, you can immediately see the castle walls.
+Located high above the city, it offers a privileged view over the region.
 The castle is surrounded by gardens where you can stroll or relax in the shade.

 “Mata dos Sete Montes” National Woodland